AlfrescoArchive/acs-deployment-aws/docs/eks_cluster_remote_access.md

         - system:masters
 ```

 8. Save & exit the file.
 At this point, the provided IAM user has been granted access to the EKS Cluster.

 9. On your local machine, create a `kubeconfig` file in your home directory and copy the contents of Step 5 in it and save it.
+E.g.: ~/.kube/config-acs-eks .
+Set the kube config path with `export KUBECONFIG=$KUBECONFIG:~/.kube/config-acs-eks`

 10. Install `aws-iam-authenticator` binary on your local host following AWS Documentation at https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html and look for `To install aws-iam-authenticator for Amazon EKS` section.